-Prof. Cimetta’s main research interests are focused on the application of engineering principles to biological studies.
-In particular, her laboratory specializes in the design and development of advanced microscale technologies and microbioreactor platforms (μBR) for the in vitro culture of cells.
+Prof. Cimetta’s main research interests focus on the application of engineering principles to biological studies.
+In particular, Prof. Cimetta’s laboratory specializes in the design and development of advanced microscale technologies and microbioreactor platforms (uBR) for the in vitro culture of cells.
 The ultimate goal of the research is the optimization of biological models and cell cultures for their application in clinical settings to develop and test novel drugs, therapies and therapeutic strategies.

-Supported by the recently awarded ERC Starting Grant, the main focus of the laboratory is now on the design and development of advanced microscale technologies and μBRs as in vivo-like systems to probe the role of Neuroblastoma-derived exosomes in cancer dissemination.
+Supported by an ERC Starting Grant, the main focus of the laboratory is now on the design and development of advanced microscale technologies and μBRs as in vivo-like systems to probe the role of Neuroblastoma-derived exosomes in cancer dissemination.

 The laboratory will develop and implement advanced platforms, powerful means to enable highthroughput screening of environmental effectors of tumor behavior in a more realistic setting.
 Specifically, we will test gradients of NB derived exosomes on 3D cultures under different oxygen conditions aiming at defining how hypoxia influences physicochemical properties of exosomes and of target cultures.
 Finally, we will test long-range effects of NB derived exosomes on target tissues, metastatic sites of NB tumor.
 Notably, current members of the laboratory also acquired strong expertise in the establishment of NB organoids (3D culture) from tumor biopsies of the patients.